Amourspirit/grunt-build-include/doc/GruntOptions/comment/type/none.md

 ## Comment Type None

-`type:'none'` No comment formating is applied.
+`type: 'none'` No comment formating is applied.